civol/HDLRuby/README.md

    sig1 <= sig0.zext(12)
    ```

- - `sext` increases the size by duplicating the most significant bit.
-Therefore
+ - `sext` increases the size by duplicating the most significant bit, the side
-   the side of the extension depends on the endianness of the expression.
+   of the extension depending on the endianness of the expression.
 This
-   cast take as argument the width of the resulting type.
-For example, the
+   conversion takes as argument the width of the resulting type.
+For example,
-   following increases the size of sig0 to 12 bits by adding 1 on the right:
+   the following code increases the size of `sig0` to 12 bits by adding 1 on the
+   right:

    ```ruby
    signed[0..7].inner sig0